 |3.
 Silicone Storage Reusable Food Preservation Bags||washable and reusable; good for a budget|

 |4.
 Frigoverre Glass Storage Containers||go from freezer to oven with no problem|

 |5.
 Ball 16 Ounce Plastic Jars||great for storing summer fruits and smaller portions of leftovers|

 |6.
 Rubbermaid FreezerBlox Set||durable; designed to fit neatly in freezer|

 Certain food types aren’t great for freezing.
 Eggs, watery vegetables (such as lettuce or cucumber), and many dairy products (plain yogurt, low-fat cream cheese, single cream, and cottage cheese) will all perish in the icy environment of your freezer.
 As such, any recipe including one or some of these ingredients is unlikely unsuitable for this method of storage.

-Ice cream, of course, does splendidly (and you can make your own!)
+Ice cream, of course, does splendidly.

 If you are considering freezing an entire meal, there are a few rough guidelines to follow.
 First, if it’s a meat dish, it’s important to ensure that the meat is cooked fully.
 Despite the cold temperatures, bacteria from uncooked meat is still dangerous when you thaw and heat up the food.

 A fully-stocked freezer is more efficient than a low-stocked one.
 This is because the cold air needs to circulate less in a full freezing unit, saving on the energy required to ensure your food is completely frozen.
 Keep this in mind as you choose various types of containers and packaging, as you want to maximally utilize the space.